 But sometimes it’s just way too easy to shift a few things around and point to a couple of pieces of supposed evidence while blindly ignoring a mountain of other facts that actually prove the contrary.

-Rick and Morty is not safe from these kind of theories, and here are some of the most popular ideas circulating the internet that are complete and total bullshit.
+Rick and Morty is not safe from these kinds of theories, and here are some of the most popular ideas circulating the internet that are complete and total bullshit.

 Theory 1 — Rick is a Genius Because of the Mega Seeds